 Gain a bonus to one attack roll, skill check, ability check, or saving throw.
 The roll must represent a single action that occurs entirely within a single round.
 (A chronomancer could use a mote to add a bonus to an Acrobatics check to leap over a chasm, but not to a Craft check made to determine how much progress was made after a day of work.)
 The bonus gained is equal to +1d4.
 This increases to +2d4 at 8th level, and +3d4 at 16th level.
 The chronomancer can decide to add this bonus immediately after seeing the result of the original die roll.

-Take a swift action that does not count against the chronomancer’s normal limit of one swift action per round.
+Take a swift action that does not count against the chronomancer’s normal limit of one swift action per round that can be used with cleric and chronomancer class features or spells.

 Act in the surprise round when the chronomancer would not normally be able to do so.